SaviKoissi/Mathematical-Biology/README.md

 ###### Exercise

-Set a seed in R.
+Set a seed in R. \
-1- Create a matrix m1 composed of 7 rows and 3 columns arranged by column/ 2- Create a matrix m2 composed of 7 rows and 3 columns arranged by row/ 3- Check if m1 is equal to m2/
+1- Create a matrix m1 composed of 7 rows and 3 columns arranged by column\
+2- Create a matrix m2 composed of 7 rows and 3 columns arranged by row\
+3- Check if m1 is equal to m2\
 4- Extract from m1 the element on row 3 and column 3

 ##### Data frame